kensei-te/automatic_arc_melting_system_fork/README.md

 ## Optional

-A streamlit GUI application can be used to generate a sequence from input parameters for synthesis.
+A streamlit GUI application can be used to generate a sequence from input parameters for synthesis, and to start execution of operation.
 To use this app, additional installation of 'Streamlit' and 'PymatGen' is required.
 After installation, Edit `streamlit_config.json` according to your environment.